The Central Washinton desert is a

 Most people that haven’t fished for bass are under the impression that these unique species of fish are the dumbest and the easiest on the planet to catch.
 They’ll hit anything in any color, presented in any old fashion way.
 This fishing fabrication is the farthest from the truth.
 During your fish career, both Large and Smallmouth Bass can be some of the most challenging fish you will ever pursue especially with flies.

 many of these lakes.
 Some prefer embedding in the swallow water that is covered by the tall, thick Phragmites grass that surrounds many of the lakes perimeters.
 These Sudan Grasses provide cover for fish as well as providing some wind breaks on days when protection from the desert weather may be needed.

 During the spawn, males guard their spawning beds from raiding predators.
 The larger adult age class fish build their spawning habit along the edges of the grass or deep within it.
-When hunting the upper age class fish at Sand Lakes, you will be required
+When hunting the upper age class fish, you will be required

 After the Largemouth has completed their yearly reproduction processes, typically around the end of June, Bluegill become active and start their spawning.
 Largemouth Bass go on the prowl, hungry from the stresses of progeny rejuvenation and hunt for opportunities when the Bluegill are at their most vulnerable.